Vonter/blr-yesterday/README.md

 4. Uploaded to an R2 Bucket on Cloudflare.

 If you'd like to contribute a new map, create an [issue](https://github.com/Vonter/blr-yesterday/issues) with details about the map.

+## AI Declaration

+Components of this repository, including code and documentation, were written with assistance from Claude AI.